-- 1. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - Connect a calibrated manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
-See Honeywell VR9205 gas valve figure or White-Rodgers 36J54 gas valve figure for location of inlet pressure tap.
+- 8. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - Connect a calibrated manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
+See White-Rodgers 36J54 gas valve figure for location of inlet pressure tap.